 Garden lighting is also a good deterrent and can be installed on a timer or be motion activated.
 Position the lights carefully and try to ensure they won’t shine directly into neighbouring houses or roads.
-Try to install a light at the main access points to your garden and fit it at least two metres up, so it is out of reach of potential thieves.
+Try to install a light at the main access points to your garden.
+Fit it at least two metres up, so it is out of reach of potential thieves.

-Gravel is a good choice for pathways because the noise it makes should alert you to someone trying to enter or exit your property.
+Gravel is great for pathways because the noise it makes will alert you to someone trying to enter or exit your property.

 Furniture, tools and ornaments

-Don’t leave inexpensive garden tools lying around in the garden as they can be used to force doors, break windows or even to dig up plants.
-It is a good idea to security code your tools, furniture and ornaments by marking them with paint, ultraviolet pen or engraving them.
+Don’t leave inexpensive garden tools lying around.
+They can be used to force doors, break windows or dig up plants.
+You should security code your tools, furniture and ornaments by marking them with paint, ultraviolet pen or engraving them.

-Our carers who visit service users are urged to make sure the person they’re visiting is safe in their own home and to raise any issues or concerns with relatives if needs be.
+Our carers are urged to make sure the service user they’re visiting is safe in their own home.
+They should raise any issues or concerns with relatives if needs be.